academe/openerpapi/README.md

 * Add some handy wrappers for common objects and operations.
 These are likely to need extending for the specific requirements of different projects.

+Until composer.json is in, you can clone this repository to any location use this at your project level:

+    "autoload": {
+        "psr-4": {
+            "Academe\\OpenErpApi\\": "path/to/clone/root/src/"
+        }
+    }